belcboo/MERRN-Boilerplate/README.md

 # MERRN-Boilerplate

-A boilerplate for MERRN [Mongo, Express.
-React, Redux, Node].
+A boilerplate for MERRN [Mongo, Express, React, Redux, Node].

 ##### NOTE: You should be able to use the backend in this repo with any other JS Framework, the only thing you need to do is eliminte the client folder and then use the endpoints in the API detailed below to point your choosed JS Framework.